 The safety of all TSTC employees, students, and visitors is of the utmost importance.
 Because of this, TSTC has been functioning under safety protocols since the onset of the COVID-19 pandemic.
 The course of the pandemic is a dynamic situation that demands dynamic responses.
 Public health officials, like the CDC and local health departments, occasionally update previously issued guidance.
 Similarly, TSTC Safety Protocols will also be updated regularly and may change without advanced notification.

-ON CAMPUS PROTOCOLS FOR EMPLOYEES AND STUDENTS
+ON CAMPUS PROTOCOLS FOR EMPLOYEES, STUDENTS & GUESTS

 - Stay home and self-report if you are 1) experiencing symptoms, or 2) have been in contact with someone who has COVID-19, or 3) are being tested for COVID-19.